 The glamorous British capital, with its bloody past, obscure dungeons, ancient buildings, chilling backstreets, and memories of the world’s most infamous serial killer – Jack The Ripper, has been often regarded as one of the world’s most haunted cities.

-Halloween in London comes with lots of mystery and ghostly attractions, plus an excellent choice of celebrations that take place all over the city.
+Consequently, Halloween in London comes with lots of mystery and ghostly attractions, plus an excellent choice of celebrations that take place all over the city.
 From spooky tours and themed dinners to flamboyant parades and posh club events, London certainly knows how to thrill its visitors on October 31st.

 Nowadays, each end of October, Limoges comes to life with a plethora of events, including street shows, themed fairs, costume parades, storytelling festivals, and colorful parties.
 And the 50,000 annual visitors seem to cherish them more and more every year.